 I’m definitely going to carry an Atmosphere aerosol can in my camera bag when I’m doing my weddings this summer.
 Even if I do use one can per wedding, it is probably one of the best bang for buck investment in my camera bag.

-I can see myself using it for non-wedding regularly as well.
-I would definitely use the Atmosphere Aerosol for my Lego and product photography, but I will also experiment Atmosphere Aerosol for other kind of photography as well.
+I can also see myself using it for non-wedding regularly as well.
+I will use the Atmosphere Aerosol for my Lego and product photography, but I will also experiment Atmosphere Aerosol for other kind of photography as well.

 Reviewer: Richard Wong